 John practices in the firm's Commercial Litigation Department and has over two decades of experience handling a wide variety of complex litigation.
 He defends companies in securities, corporate governance, class action, antitrust, product liability, mass tort, and other business litigation.
 John regularly represents global companies in the life sciences, banking, consumer products, venture capital, fund management, and real estate industries.

 In the area of financial litigation, John defends clients in state and federal courts in disputes involving contested takeovers, securities class actions, RICO claims, fraud claims, and real estate financing disputes.
 In this area, John represents clients who have been victims of cyberattacks.
 He currently serves as lead counsel to a foreign central bank in the Commercial Division of the New York Supreme Court, seeking the recovery of tens of millions of U.S. dollars in foreign reserves that were stolen through a cyberattack as part of one of the largest thefts in New York banking history.
+John also has extensive experience in arbitration and international arbitration.

 In the real estate industry, John represents lenders, REITs, and financial trusts in high-stakes litigation and advisory work regarding workouts and distressed assets, including disputes between servicers and co-lenders, and contract matters relating to distressed borrowers.
 John develops practical tactics for both negotiations and litigation relating to all types of distressed real estate disputes.